maxpaynestory/DDD_PHP_Demo/README.md

-# Freshly baked PHP in DDD example for nerds
+# Freshly baked DDD demo in PHP for nerds